This blog may contain affiliate links. Read our disclosure policy for more info.

 The markets offer fresh produce, meat and fish, souvenirs, as well as many stalls where you can have a tasty meal.
 There is literally so much food at the Granville Island Markets; it’s a great place to go for lunch!

-You can get to Granville Island with a taxi or bus, but the most popular (and most fun) way to get to Granville is riding the Aqua Bus Ferry from the city center.
+You can get to Granville Island with a taxi or bus or even by booking one of the popular Granville Island tours.
+The most popular (and most fun) way to get to Granville is riding the Aqua Bus Ferry from the city center.

 The ferry runs continually throughout the day and will pick you up from a couple of different stops in the city and take you right to Granville Island.
 The ferry costs $5 and only accepts cash.
 Not only is it a method of public transport – it’s a fun thing to do on its own!